calcmogul/controls-engineering-in-frc/README.md

 becoming unstable, the step response is still stable due to the exceedingly small contribution of the fast pole.

-* Why can't high frequency unstable poles be ignored?
-  * High frequency stable poles decay quickly, so they can be ignored if the system response never reaches those frequencies.
-Why can't high frequency unstable poles be ignored in the same way?
-Unlike high freq poles, poles just barely unstable can't be ignored because any unstable dynamics cause the system output to grow to infinity.
-This obviously dominates the response.

 ##### z-plane

 * Why are eigenvalues in z-plane stable?